 However, any older driver who chooses Medicare/opt-out for savings should keep these warnings in mind:

-- In return for giving up all No-Fault medical coverage and catastrophic injury coverage to protect themselves or their families if they’re injured in a car accident, drivers would only see savings on the 35% of their bill that applies to No-Fault personal protection insurance.
+- In return for giving up all No-Fault medical coverage and catastrophic injury coverage to protect themselves or their families if they’re injured in a car accident, drivers would only see negligible savings on the portion of their bill that applies to No-Fault personal protection insurance.

-- Reductions in No-Fault medical premiums may be offset by increasing in premiums for bodily injury liability insurance.
+- Reductions in No-Fault medical premiums may be offset by increases in premiums for bodily injury liability insurance.

 - Reductions in No-Fault medical premiums may be offset by overall increases in premiums based on a company’s use of “territories” and credit-based information in its rate-setting process.

-- Any savings now due to reductions in No-Fault medical premiums are offset later by Medicare liens that take money out of a car accident victim’s settlement for pain and suffering compensation and/or “excess” medical bills.
+- Any savings that an older driver may enjoy as a result of reductions in No-Fault medical premiums will likely be offset later by Medicare liens that take money out of a car accident victim’s settlement for pain and suffering compensation and/or “excess” medical bills.

 What about wage loss under Michigan auto insurance for seniors?